crowphp/crow/Readme.md

-Fast, unopinionated, minimalist web framework for PHP.
+Fast, unopinionated, minimalist web framework and server for PHP, built on top of Async PHP servers i.e SwoolePHP and ReactPHP.
+CrowPHP Let's you build true microservices in PHP without the use of PHP-FPM and Nginx or Apache.

 ![Build Status](https://github.com/crowphp/crow/workflows/build/badge.svg)
 ![License](https://img.shields.io/github/license/crowphp/crow)